 Hiring May Get Easier

-If your construction business is in good financial shape, those Fed rate increased may help you fill jobs.
-As it slows the economy, there is less hiring and potential employees don’t have nearly as many options.
+If your construction business is in good financial shape, those Fed rate increases may help you fill jobs.
+As it slows the economy, hiring slows and potential employees don’t have nearly as many options.
 Instead of paying $30 an hour for a new guy with no experience, he’s more likely to take the job at $15 an hour where you value it.

 Watch Those Credit Cards

 The Fed rate affects short-term debt most of all, and credit card rates are tied directly to it.
-If you operate your business from a credit card and don’t pay it off every month, you’ll start paying more in interest as rates rise.
+If you operate your business from a credit card and don’t pay it off every month, your interest payments follow the rising rates.

 Do You Really Need a New Truck?

-Like credit cards, auto loans are tied to the prime rate, which is tied to the Fed rate.
+Like credit cards, auto loans relate to the prime rate, which is tied to the Fed rate.
 You’ll have to pay back a lower interest rate on loans when the Fed rate is low.
-If the rate is rising, lock that loan in soon or wait and pay cash when you can afford it.
+If the rate rises, lock that loan in soon or wait and pay cash when you can afford it.

 Remodelers Will Feel it More

-If your client base is full of people using a home equity loan to cover their remodeling or renovation costs, you’re likely to feel the Fed rate increase more.
+If your client base includes a large number of people using a home equity loan to cover their remodeling or renovation costs, any Fed rate increases affect you even more.
 HELOC (home equity line of credit) is in the same boat as credit cards and auto loans, tied to the prime rate.
 As the Fed rate goes up or down, so does that HELOC rate.

 Educate Your New Construction Clients

 There’s a common fear that the Fed rate drives mortgage rates, but the truth is that there’s very little direct effect.
 Mortgage rates stayed pretty stable in 2017 despite three Fed rate hikes.
-They’ve been rising steadily in 2018, though.
+They rose steadily in 2018, though.

-Mortgage-backed securities – where your mortgage and thousands of others get wrapped up together in an investment vehicle – are what drives mortgage rates much more directly.
-If they are less attractive to buyers, rates need to increase to offer a better return for the investors.
+Mortgage-backed securities—where your mortgage and thousands of others get wrapped up together in an investment vehicle—drive mortgage rates much more directly.
+If buyers find these less attractive, rates need to increase to offer a better return for the investors.

 Nothing stalls home sales like fear.
-If you’re targetting higher-value homes, you’re likely including features that other builders use as upgrades.
+If you target higher-value homes, you may include features that other builders consider upgrades.
 Pull back on that some to offer a lower starting price.
-Your buyers will feel like their getting a good value and are more likely to buy upgrades with that mindset.
+Your buyers will feel like they’re getting a good value and have the mindset to buy upgrades.